 - Are these laws enforceable against entities operating abroad?
 The risk of challenges to foreign entities changes from a country to another, but, before targeting a specific country, the matter shall be addressed;

-We hope that the DLA Piper esports laws of the world report is useful, and we are already working on the new edition where we will include even more jurisdictions.
+We hope that the DLA Piper esports laws of the world report to be useful, and we are already working on the new edition where we will include even more jurisdictions.
 Please send us your feedback on the report and contact us for clarification on the aspects addressed therein.